Esri/i3s-spec/schema/description/resourcesDefinition.psl.0107.md

 ```

 If a symbol is defined, then it is placed in a folder based on the type(gltf,jpeg,png) and given a symbolLayer json.
-The symbolLayer json is named based on the unique symbol name, and the [resource](../resource.cmn.md) attribute is an href to an image or glb file.
+The symbolLayer json is named based on the unique symbol name, and the [resource](resource.cmn.md) attribute is an href to an image or glb file.

 The supported symbol resource types are JPEG, PNG, glb.gz.
 The glb file type is a binary representation of 3D models saved in the gltf, then compressed with gzip.

-###Example of the resource symbolLayer json
+<b>Example of the resource symbolLayer json</b>
 ```
 {
     "name": "5fe9e487e2230d61de71aff13744c5e9",